Location

 324C Hackerman Hall

-Eisner received an AB in Psychology from Harvard University in 1990; a BA/MA in Mathematics at the University of Cambridge (UK) in 1993; and a PhD in Computer Science at the University of Pennsylvania in 2001.
+Eisner received an AB in psychology from Harvard University in 1990 (summa cum laude, Phi Beta Kappa), a BA/MA in mathematics at the University of Cambridge in 1993 (first-class honors), and a PhD in computer science at the University of Pennsylvania in 2001.
+He joined the University of Rochester as an assistant professor before moving to the Johns Hopkins University in 2000.